snarfed/lexrpc/README.md

 Note that `-` characters in method NSIDs are converted to `_`s, eg the call above is for the method `com.example.my-query`.

-By default, `Client` uses the [official `app.bsky` and `com.atproto` lexicons](https://github.com/bluesky-social/atproto/tree/main/lexicons/).
+By default, `Client` uses the [official lexicons](https://github.com/bluesky-social/atproto/tree/main/lexicons/) for `app.bsky` and `com.atproto`.
 You can substitute your own custom lexicons by passing them to the `Client` constructor:

 ```
 lexicons = [